open-education-hub/essentials-security/explaining-the-internet/README.md

 It can be likened to taking the data from the layer above and placing it in an **envelope**, writing some additional information on the envelope, then passing the envelope to the layer below.
 At the receiving end, a layer is passed an envelope from the layer below.
 It looks at the data on the outside of the envelope to decide what to do with the contents of the envelope.
-It then open the envelope and pass the contained data up to the next level.
+It then opens the envelope and passes the contained data up to the next level.
 The reverse of encapsulation is **decapsulation**.
 After a message has passed through the network stack, it ends up in a _matrioshka_ of envelopes, one for each layer, each with its own, specific information.

 ### A Bit of Nomenclature